Table of Contents

 If you received rental income from real estate (including personal property leased with real estate), report the income on line 3.
 Use a separate column (A, B, or C) for each rental property.
 Include income received for renting a room or other space.

-If you received services or property instead of money as rent, report the fair market value of what you received as rental income on line 3.
+If you received services or property instead of money as rent, report the fair market value of the services or property as rental income on line 3.